-Calculating the DC wire size is vital for budgeting any electrical project, as a bigger wire size implies more expensive cables.
+Calculating the DC wire size is vital for budgeting any electrical project, as bigger wires imply more expensive cables.
 For that reason, we've created this tool.

 As an example of how to size a DC wire, we'll calculate the wire size for a 200 amp DC system using this calculator.

 You can also look at the FAQ section for other numeric examples, such as what wire size you should use for a 12V DC.